National Trust of Australia: Northern Territory

 The National Trust of the Northern Territory is a membership-based community organisation to "promote the natural, Indigenous and cultural heritage" of the Northern Territory.
 It was founded in 1976 by Adele Purvis, of Woodgreen Station.
-Items on the Heritage Register are not protected by law.
+The branch maintain of list of heritage properties that, unlike the Northern Territory Heritage Register and the Australian National Heritage List, are not protected by law.

 Properties

-The Trust owns several notable properties on the register, including:
+The Trust owns several notable properties on its register, including: